teatua/HomeLab/README.md

-# HomeLab built on a small factor server running Ubuntu 24.04 TLS Server and containerized applications
+# HomeLab built on a small factor machine running Ubuntu Server 24.04 TLS and containerized applications

 ## Description